-During the semesters in which the College and AAUP are negotiating a contract, bargaining team members (to a maximum of six) may utilize another qualified member of the bargaining unit to substitute for the team member in teaching courses or performing professional responsibilities during any semester in which negotiations are underway.
-The College shall not be required to pay the substitute any additional compensation, nor award the substitute any additional workload units.
-The same system may be used for providing released time to the Chapter President of the AAUP, the Chapter Contract Compliance Officer, and/or other AAUP members as the AAUP shall deem necessary (to a maximum of three) during any semester.
-In addition, this system may be used for providing released time to the AAUP Bargaining Council Chair during the year in which collective bargaining for this Agreement takes place.

-As an alternative to arranging for donated time from bargaining unit members, the AAUP may, upon payment to the College of the cost of adjunct faculty salaries, obtain such released time as it may deem necessary pursuant to the conditions described in this paragraph for the unit members as described above.
+- 1. During the semesters in which the College and AAUP are negotiating a contract for AAUP-2, bargaining team members (to a maximum of three) may utilize another qualified member of the bargaining unit to substitute for the team member in performing professional responsibilities during any semester in which negotiations are underway.
+The College shall not be required to pay the substitute any additional compensation, nor award the substitute any additional workload units. - 2.
+The AAUP recognizes that because of the size of this bargaining unit, utilization of three bargaining team members from this unit may adversely impact the ability of the College to provide services to its students and to those organizations which are funding these bargaining unit positions.
+Accordingly, the AAUP will make every effort possible to minimize the impact on the ability of the bargaining unit members to perform their respective duties. - 3.
+The same system may be used for providing released time to the Chapter President of the AAUP and/or the Chapter Contract Compliance Officer during any semester. - 4.
+As an alternative to arranging for donated time from bargaining unit members, the AAUP may, upon payment to the College of the cost of adjunct faculty salaries, obtain such released time as it may deem necessary pursuant to the conditions described in this paragraph for the Chapter President, the Contract Compliance Officer, and/or each member of the bargaining team.
 The AAUP must notify the College President as soon as is reasonably possible in advance of the start of any semester in which released time is to be taken of that intention and the method which will be used.
 The AAUP and the appropriate Dean or Director shall consult to ensure that program delivery is not unreasonably disrupted.
-If AAUP chooses to pay for an adjunct salary, that payment shall be due and payable to the College in one amount by July 1 of each year.
+If AAUP chooses to pay for an adjunct salary, that payment shall be due and payable to the College within thirty (30) days of the conclusion of each semester.
+Upon receipt of reimbursement of expenses from AAUP, the College shall credit the cost center where such expense was incurred.